coreruleset/fake-bot-plugin/README.md

 ## Plugin configuration

-All settings can be done in file `plugins/fake-bot-config.conf`.
+The settings for this plugin reside in `plugins/fake-bot-config.conf`.

 ### tx.fake-bot-plugin_whitelist_broken_apple_devices